Make sure your character references help you shine.

 If you're unable to call or meet, the next best option is email.
 Below are some tips to help you craft your email:

 Be clear with your ask.
 Outline all of the information that the person needs in order to give you a proper reference.
-For example, prepare them to write about the capacity in which they know you and for how long they've known you.
-Don't assume the individual has written a reference before.
+For example, prepare them to write about the capacity in which they know you and how long they've known you for.
+Don't assume the individual has written a reference before

-Include a copy of the job listing for the role you're applying for so they can understand what type of skills the employer is looking for and tailor their reference accordingly.
+Include a copy of the job listing for the role you're applying for, so they can understand what type of skills the employer needs and tailor their reference accordingly

 Now that you know how to identify and request a character reference, start the process now, before you begin the interview process.
-Make sure the letter is ready when the time comes ‒ you don't want to rush your references or keep your potential new employer waiting, both of which make you look bad and can keep you from getting the job.
+Make sure the letter is ready when the time comes ‒ you don't want to rush your references or keep your potential new employer waiting.

 Just like you need good character references, you need a strong CV.
-Find out how yours stacks up by getting a free CV critique.
+Find out how yours stacks up by getting a free CV review.

 Editor's Note: This piece originally ran on Glassdoor UK.
 It is reprinted with permission.

 How to best answer the 'Tell us about yourself' interview question